aragon/nest/FAQ.md

 ### What if I can’t finish the project as expected?
 If you are blocked please reach out to your NestDAO lead to explain the situation and get help.

+### I'm not happy with the support I am getting from Aragon.
+If you are blocked please reach out to your NestDAO lead to explain the situation and get help.

 ## Application technical support

 ## Other & Basics